 What did he say?

-Well he's the one who characterized himself as being alternative right.
+Well, he's the one who characterized himself as being alternative right.

-He is the one who himself.
+He is the one who characters himself.

-Nobody even knows what it means.
+This new word alt-right, nobody even knows what it means.

 We haven't heard it until like the last week.

-You know, in other words, he's saying that he's more conservative than the Republican Party, and now the left is trying to turn it into some racist term.
+In other words, he's saying that he's more conservative than the Republican Party, and now the left is trying to turn it into some racist term.

 Do you have any example at all?